-The Headteacher/Executive Headteacher will report the number of suspensions and exclusions that have been cancelled, alongside the circumstances around and reasons for cancellation, to the governing board once per term, to allow the governing board to have appropriate oversight.
+The Headteacher/Executive Headteacher will report the number of suspensions and exclusions that have been cancelled, alongside the circumstances around and reasons for cancellation, to the local academy committee once per term, to allow the local academy committee to have appropriate oversight.
+All suspensions and exclusions will be reported to the Trust.

-The Headteacher/Executive Headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
-The Headteacher/Executive Headteacher will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.
+The Headteacher/Executive Headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents/carers have agreed to this.
+The Headteacher/Executive Headteacher will not use the threat of suspension or exclusion as a means of instructing parents/carers to remove their child from the premises.

-All suspensions and exclusions will be formally recorded on the school's pupil information system Integris.
+All suspensions and exclusions will be formally recorded on the school's pupil information system (insert name of MIS).